Tan Kiat How: Political career

-Tan was announced as a People's Action Party (PAP) candidate contesting as part of a five-member PAP team in East Coast GRC during the 2020 general election.
-On 10 July 2020, the PAP team in East Coast GRC won with 53.39% of the vote against the Workers' Party so Tan became a Member of Parliament representing the Kampong Chai Chee ward of East Coast GRC.
+Tan was announced as a PAP candidate contesting as part of a five-member PAP team in East Coast GRC during the 2020 general election.
+On 10 July 2020, the PAP team in East Coast GRC won with 53.39% of the vote against the Workers' Party team led by Nicole Seah, so Tan became a Member of Parliament.

 On 27 July 2020, Tan was appointed Minister of State at the Prime Minister's Office and Ministry of National Development.
 On 15 May 2021, he was transferred from the Prime Minister's Office to the Ministry of Communications and Information, while continuing to concurrently serve at the Ministry of National Development.
 Tan was promoted Senior Minister of State on 13 June 2022 while serving both portfolios of Communications and Information and National Development.

+In the 2025 general elections, Tan was once again part of the East Coast GRC team helmed by Community, Culture and Youth Minister Edwin Tong.
+The team went on to beat the Workers' Party team led by Yee Jenn Jong with almost 59% of the vote.
+After the elections, Tan was appointed as Senior Minister of State of Health and Digital Development and Information.

 Personal life

-Tan is married and has a child.
+Tan is married and has 2 children.
+His first son Isaac was born on 5 August 2020.
 On 3 February 2022, Tan revealed he tested positive for COVID-19, along with his wife a day before.

+Controversies

+On 13 March 2025, Calvin Cheng, in a Facebook post, offered to send the activist group to Gaza, provided they do not return to Singapore and also told their Facebook followers to leave Singapore for Gaza.
+It was later discovered that Tan along with Foreign Affairs Minister Vivian Balakrishnan had liked the post by Cheng.
+Tan claimed that he had accidentally like the post after Monday of Palestine Solidarity had questioned him about Cheng's post and had since “unliked” the Facebook post.